wp-plugins/author-hreview/readme.txt

 > There is also a [premium version](http://authorhreview.com/plugins/author-hreview/) of the plugin that gives you more features, templates and control over your reviews.

 > <strong>More Advanced Plugins</strong><br>
 > Looking for more functionality?
-We recommend the all new [WPRichSnippets](https://wprichsnippets.com/) plugin, more schema.org types plus awesome [add-on plugins](https://wprichsnippets.com/addons/) that extends the WPRichSnippets pluginÕs functionality.
+We recommend the all new [WPRichSnippets](https://wprichsnippets.com/) plugin, more schema.org types plus awesome [add-on plugins](https://wprichsnippets.com/addons/) that extends the WPRichSnippets plugin functionality.
 View the [plugin documentation](https://wprichsnippets.com/docs/) pages and [Showcase Gallery](http://authorhreview.com/showcase/).

 > View [WPRichSnippets Live Demo](http://demo.wprichsnippets.com/wprs/).